Architecture is a science of buildings.

 Usually, architectural photographers have to work in a tight space to get the whole building in a single frame.

-These tall and wide architectures need to be captured in one shot that is impossible without an ultra-wide-angle lens.
+These tall and wide architectures must be captured in one shot, which is impossible without an ultra-wide-angle lens.

-I kept the Samyang 14mm F2.8, the best wide-angle lens for architectural photography when I visited Dubai.
+When I visited Dubai, I kept the Samyang 14mm F2.8, the best wide-angle lens for architectural photography.

-As we all know, Dubai is known for its sightseeing attractions and artistic and glamourous modern constructions.
+As we all know, Dubai is known for its sightseeing attractions and artistic and glamorous modern constructions.

 Dubai is heaven and a blessing for those who love architectural photography like me.

-There I photographed the world’s tallest building, Burj Khalifa, which was turned out outstanding.
+I photographed the outstanding, the world’s tallest building, Burj Khalifa.

 This lens proved itself the best travel partner.